 You’re more likely to attract investors

-Comparing traditional business plans vs lean startups, we would like to point out one more lean startup highlight.
+Comparing The Lean Startup with traditional business plans, we would like to point out one more lean startup highlight.
 Investors have a lot of money, but not a lot of time.
 As a result, they’re more likely to react positively to a one-page plan or a pitch deck than a fifty-page document.

 This means that you’re more likely to attract funding from angel investors or venture capitalists if you need it.